Legrandin/pycryptodome/Doc/pycrypt.rst

 document, and thus won't be able to use this information to break the generator.

-The return value is the value of \member{self.entropy} after the data has been added.
+The return value is the value of ``self.entropy`` after the data has been added.
 The function works in the following manner: the time between successive calls to the ``add_event()`` method is determined, and the entropy of the data is guessed; the larger the time between